-According to GE, outages cost the U.S. economy $80 billion per year – $1.5 billion each week.
-For many businesses and the government, those figures are unacceptable.
+According to General Electric (GE), outages cost the U.S. economy $150 billion per year.
+For many businesses and the government, those figures are too high.

 Big data to the rescue.
-With info from smart grids, sensors, historical data, the Internet (e.g., twitter feeds) and asset health systems, utilities can:
+With information from smart grids, sensors, historical data, the Internet (e.g., twitter feeds) and asset health systems, utilities can: